|

 name.
 Both John Chrysostom and Jerome made reference to her as a woman apostle,

 and no commentator referred to her as a man until the late thirteenth century.
+In the early fourth century, Catherine of Alexandria

 defended the faith at Alexandria before philosophers and courtiers, before she